 I recently took the Madrid to Seville train, with my wife and toddler, and based on our visit, I have put together a suggested itinerary of things to see in Seville in 2 days.
 The itinerary covers all of the sites that would be considered a “must see” as well as a couple of fabulous spots to enjoy a Seville sunset.

-Of course, feel free to mix and match the order of events if you are trying to fit everything in with pre-made plans during your weekend in Seville.
+Feel free to mix and match the order of events if you are trying to fit everything in with pre-made plans during your weekend in Seville.

 Things to do in Seville itinerary overview